MrAle98/Sliver-PortBender/README.md

 ## Usage

-Be careful to use it only with **session** type implants. **beacons** in sliver have the issue of reloading everytime the DLL instead of loading only the first time is executed.
+Be careful to use it only with **session** type implants. **beacons** in sliver have the issue of reloading everytime the DLL, instead of loading it only the first time it gets executed.
 I'll perform a PR that fix that behaviour soon.

 By running `portbender` you can already get a help message.
 Here the functionalities: